likhithgowdahr005-create/RTL-to-SoC/README.md

 **RTL-to-SoC** is a personal learning repository created during my **RTL/SoC Design Internship**.

 The repository is organized **module-wise**, with each module containing multiple laboratory exercises.
-Every lab includes RTL implementation, verification, waveform analysis, synthesis (where applicable), and detailed documentation.
+Every lab includes:

+- RTL Design using Verilog HDL
+- Testbench Development
+- Functional Verification
+- Waveform Analysis using GTKWave
+- RTL Synthesis (where applicable)
+- Detailed Documentation
+- Block Diagrams
+- Project Structure

-The objective of this repository is to strengthen my understanding of digital hardware design while building a well-documented portfolio of RTL projects.
+The objective of this repository is to strengthen my understanding of digital hardware design while building a well-documented portfolio of FPGA and ASIC-oriented RTL projects.

 ---